frankiesanjana/mortgage-calculator/README.md

 # Mortgage Calculator

 Mortgage Calculator is a program designed for users who are interested in taking out a mortgage.
-When considering taking out a mortgage, most users' primary concern is what the monthly payment will be on that mortgage, so that customers can be sure that they can afford to make this payment each month.
-Once that criterion has been met, some customers also wish to look at the total repayment over the lifetime of the mortgage so that they are not paying back more than they have to in total.
+- When considering taking out a mortgage, most users' primary concern is what the monthly payment will be on that mortgage, in order to be sure that they can afford to make this payment each month.
+- Once that criterion has been met, some users also wish to look at the total repayment over the lifetime of the mortgage so that they are not paying back more than they have to in total.

 In the mortgage calculator, users can therefore enter the parameters of a potential mortgage and see what their monthly payment would be, as well as the total amount repaid over the lifetime of the mortgage.

 Users can choose to save these details and return to view them at a later date.
-At this point the user can also add details of further mortgages if desired.
+The user can also add details of further mortgages if desired.

 The program can equally be used to look at options for refinancing an existing mortgage, and also contains some examples of preset mortgages.